jacoblapworth/akahu-sdk-swift/src/react/input.md

 	/>
 </div>
 ```
+### Search Bar

-For some inputs such as search bars, you may want to add a clear button so users can easily remove the typed in text.
+For some inputs, such as search bars, you may want to add a clear button so users can easily remove the typed in text.
 Passing in the `hasClearButton` prop will add a clear button which appears when the input isn't empty, and will clear the field when clicked.

 ```
 const search = require ('@xero/xui-icon/icons/search').default;